-The Jewish advocacy organization B'nai Brith Canada recorded a record 2,799 antisemitic incidents in Canada in 2021, including 75 violent incidents.
-That number decreased slightly to 2,769 in 2022, which saw 25 violent incidents.
+In July 2024, Statistics Canada released its 2023 report of police-reported hate crimes.
+Notably, there was a 71 percent increase in the number of hate crimes targeting Jews in 2023.
+In 2022, 527 similar crimes were reported by the police, and by 2023, the number jumped to 900 reported incidents.
+2022 saw a seven percent increase in reported crimes from the previous year, jumping from 492 reported incidents to 527.
+A drastic increase was documented in 2021, where police-reported hate crimes against Jews increased 49 percent from 331 reports in 2020 to 492.
+In May 2024, the Jewish advocacy organization B'nai Brith Canada released its 2023 audit of antisemitic incidents in Canada.
+The audit documented 5,791 acts of violence, harassment, and vandalism targeting Jews in 2023, more than twice the total in 2022.
+B'nai B'rith recorded 2,769 in 2022, which included 25 violent incidents.
+The 2022 audit represented a slight decrease from 2021's record of 2,799 antisemitic incidents in Canada, including 75 violent incidents.
 B'nai Brith linked the higher number of violent incidents in 2021 to the Israel-Hamas conflict that May but noted that the 25 violent incidents reported in 2022 were still above the norm for Canada.
-In 2023, Canada saw another rise in antisemitism linked to the Israel-Hamas war begun that October.
-On October 7, 2023, Hamas launched a surprise attack on Israel, killing more than 1,200 people and taking more than 240 hostages into the Gaza Strip.
-The attack sparked a new war between Hamas and Israel, which began targeting Hamas infrastructure in Gaza.
+Observers linked Canada's rise in antisemitism in 2023 to Hamas's war on Israel.
 As the war progressed, Canada saw an increase in antisemitism and antisemitic attacks on Jewish institutions.
 Between October 7 and November 7, Montreal police counted 48 reported hate crimes and hate incidents against the Jewish community and 17 against the Arab-Muslim community.
 In 2022, by contrast, Montreal police tallied 72 hate crimes and incidents against all groups for the entire year.
-(Sources: Canadian Broadcasting Corporation, Canadian Broadcasting Corporation, NPR)
+(Sources: Statistics Canada, Times of Israel, B'nai B'rith, Canadian Broadcasting Corporation, Canadian Broadcasting Corporation, NPR)